The top 5 home adaptations that can help improve the use of your home and make life easier.

 Are you looking for practical solutions to adapt your home for an older person or to accommodate someone with restricted mobility?

 About 39% of households owned outright include a person with a disability in the UK, according to the latest English Housing Survey.
 Unfortunately, there is a further 1 in 5 people who need adaptations to their home or believe that their current accommodation is not suitable and accessible for their disability.

 In 2015 in South & West Wales there were a reported 113,000 of residents in homes stating they found it difficult to do the usual everyday activities due to a disability.

 Having an accessible and safe home ensures that those living with disabilities can be self-reliant, independent and live a full and happy life.
 So, what home adaptations are available, and how can they improve your day to day life?
 In this article, we will discuss the top 5 disability home improvements that can make a difference in your life.

 1. Installing Grab Rails & Grab Bars

-Grab rails are available in various finishes such as stainless steel, chrome, wood, and plastic – with a range of textures and colours to suit any home décor.
+Adaptations shouldn’t mean you have to compromise on the aesthetics of your home, grab rails and bard are available in various finishes such as stainless steel, chrome, wood, and plastic – with a range of textures and colours to suit any home décor.

 Types of Grab Rails: